-This is my obligatory post on quitting my job and traveling around the world with the lessons I’ve learned since becoming a digital nomad.
+This is my obligatory post on quitting my job and traveling around the world with the lessons I’ve learned since becoming a digital nomad blogger.

-A year ago I officially left my job and departed from the corporate world.
-October 29th, 2014 was my last day at the public-listed company where I worked for seven years since graduating from university.
+I officially left my job and departed from the corporate world on October 29th, 2014.
+It was my last day at the public-listed company where I worked for seven years since graduating from university.

 A lot of fun, travel and hard work with many interesting people, but after all the years I craved some exploration and felt the time was right to get away from the clock and my comfort zone.

-The day after my last day in the office I had a big clean out of my apartment in the city which was my home for the previous eight years, and on 31st October I was officially nomadic.
+The day after my last day in the office I had a big clean out of my apartment in the city which was my home for the previous eight years, and on 31st October I was officially a digital nomad.

 Where did I go?
 What did I do?

 - I needed to visit Thailand to see the nomad-famous Chiang Mai and all the pretty islands.

 - I spent a month over Christmas and New Year in Denmark, the land of Borgen and The Killing.

 - I spent seven weeks in Napoli trying to learn some Italian swear words, eat authentic pizza (almost every day) and passionately watch football.